KStocky/ShaderTestFramework/docs/TTL/Macro/Stamp.md

 | `...` | The additional arguments to pass to `InStamp` |

 ## Parameters of `InStamp`

+This macro is defined by the user.
+This is the actual macro that will get stamped out `n` times.

 | Parameter | Description |
 |-----------|-------------|